WAYS TO REDUCE HEALTH-CARE COSTS

 by means of private health-insurance,

-and several tax-supported methods of paying for health-care.
+tax-supported methods of paying for health-care.

 All methods of paying for health-care will probably

 And controlling the costs at

 might be an effective way to extend health-care to everyone.